-The Wilton Park Youth Dialogues will be a series of events held throughout 2017 and 2018 with a specific focus on the Middle East, Africa and Europe.
+The Wilton Park Youth Dialogues is a series of events that will be held throughout 2017 and 2018 with a specific focus on the Middle East, Africa and Europe.
 The dialogues will bring together young people, government and non-governmental organisations, civil society, academics, educationalists and business leaders, for honest, inclusive conversations about young people and their role in addressing local, regional and global challenges.
 They will provide a forum to discuss the effectiveness of existing policy approaches and will explore what new approaches are needed in order to co-create a more peaceful and prosperous world.

 Goals and objectives